I have to dispose of all my resources to get Medicaid.

 I can only spend down my assets on medical or nursing home bills.

 This is not true.
 Nursing home administrators and social services caseworkers are not permitted to give legal advice, and they don’t.
 Unfortunately, they and well-meaning friends and neighbors can lead clients to believe that only nursing home and medical bills can be paid while spending down to qualify for Medicaid.
 One reason nursing homes may want clients to believe this myth is because the private pay rates for nursing home residency are more than the Medicaid rates.
 Clients should seek advice from experienced Elder Law attorneys in order to spend the excess resources in ways that most benefit the client and their families, and, in particular, can provide a spouse remaining at home with a good quality of life.

 It is never too late or too early to begin Medicaid Planning.
-In those cases where planning was not done and the person is already in a nursing home, assets may still be protected.
-With proper planning, under current law, it is possible to save from 40% to 100% of the institutionalized individual's assets.
+In those cases where planning was not done before the person entered a nursing home, assets may still be protected.
+With proper planning, under current law, it is possible to save from 40% to 100% of the institutionalized individual’s assets.

 If I put all of my money in my spouse’s name, then I will be eligible for Medicaid.